Coding-Competition-Team/runner/config/README.md

 In order for the runner to interface with the PostgreSQL DB and Portainer, credentials (IP/URL addresses, usernames, passwords, etc.) need to be provided.

 A sample JSON credentials file has been provided in ``credentials.example.json``, which should be copied to a file named ``credentials.json`` with the fields filled out.

+Multiple Portainer credentials may be supplied, as the runner supports the use of multiple Portainer instances.